 The Archaeological Site of the Lyceum of Aristotle in Athens

-The archaeological site of the Lyceum of Aristotle in Athens is one of the most important places in the history of all the Western European intellectual culture and it symbolizes the peak of Greek philosophy.
+The archaeological site of the Lyceum of Aristotle in Athens is one of the most important places in the history of all the Western European intellectual culture and symbolizes the peak of Greek philosophy.
 The Lyceum of Aristotle in Athens, or to be precise the gymnasium of the Lyceum, was quite recently discovered in the center of Athens, in 1996.

 According to ancient accounts, the Lyceum of Aristotle was an idyllic, green suburb, outside the Dioharus Gate near the banks of the River Ilissos.
-Dioharus was one of the thirteen gates of the classical period when Athens was surrounded by Themistocles’ walls.
+Dioharus was one of the thirteen gates of the classical period when Themistocles’ walls surrounded Athens.

-The Lyceum area had (probably) taken its name from the Sanctuary of the Lyceum of Apollo, which existed before Aristotle founded the gymnasium but that has not yet been confirmed.
+The Lyceum area had (probably) taken its name from the Sanctuary of the Lyceum (Wolf) of Apollo, which existed before Aristotle founded the gymnasium but that has not yet been confirmed.
 But who was Aristotle and what was the Lyceum?

 Who was Aristotle